 Every Herderin garment is designed in our San Rafael studio and sewn in San Francisco—less than 15 miles apart.
 This isn't just about reducing carbon emissions from transportation.
 It's about building relationships, not transactions.

+When design and production exist in proximity, we can collaborate closely, maintain quality control, and solve problems together in real time.
 Regional manufacturing keeps craft alive, supports local economies, and strengthens community bonds.
 It means the people who sew your clothing earn fair wages in safe conditions.
 It means we know their names, understand their expertise, and value their contribution to every garment.

 True regeneration isn't only about healing land—it's about building economic systems where communities flourish, where skilled labor is honored, and where fashion becomes a practice of care for both people and place.
+That's why Herderin is building a pathway for women re-entering society to find their footing in exactly this kind of economy — regional, relational, and rooted in craft.

-We use textiles that support nature via Climate Beneficial™ wool and cotton, regenerative Rocky Mountain Merino wool, and Texas co-op grown organic cotton.
-The only textile we import is silk.
+Herderin fibers are grown and processed in the US, certified organic with authentic ethical and environmental standards.
+Our textiles include Climate Beneficial™ wool and cotton, regenerative Rocky Mountain Merino wool, and Texas co-op grown organic cotton.
+The only fiber we import is silk.

 Why Regenerative?